vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

 After creating our service, we run a number of custom extension methods on `BoxStream` that process the stream of events.

-## request_builder

-`request_builder` indicates which request builder to use to build our request.
+*request_builder* - `request_builder` indicates which request builder to use
+to build our request.
 We pass in the `BasicRequestBuilder` described earlier.
 The first parameter is the limit to the number of concurrent request builders that should be in operation at any time.
 We pass `None` which means no limit is applied.

-## filter_map

-If building the request errors, we want to emit an error and then filter the event from being processed further.
+*filter_map* - If building the request errors, we want to emit an error and then filter the event from being processed further.

-## into_driver

-The `Driver` is the final stage of the process that drives the interaction between the stream of incoming events and the `BasicService` we created above.
+*into_driver* - The `Driver` is the final stage of the process that drives the interaction between the stream of incoming events and the `BasicService` we created above.

 # Running our sink